Best Dash Cams for 2026 Toyota Supra

 Toyota GR Supra GR86 1080P HD Dash Cam — Best Toyota-Branded Option

-Who it’s best for: Supra or GR86 drivers who want a mirror-replacement display dash cam marketed specifically for their car, with a clean windshield and full touch-screen control.
+Who it’s best for: Supra or GR86 drivers who want a mirror-display dash cam marketed specifically for their car, with a cleaner windshield and a rear feed on the display.

-The 170° wide-angle lens and upgraded WDR imaging processor handle lighting transitions well — pulling out of a dark garage into sunlight, for instance, is a scenario where a weak WDR system will blow out the image completely.
-The anti-glare lens coating is a practical detail for driving into low sun or facing oncoming high beams.
+The 170° wide-angle lens and WDR imaging processor are intended to help with harsh lighting transitions, such as pulling out of a dark garage into bright sun.
+The anti-glare lens coating is also useful for low sun or oncoming headlights.

-✅ Pros- 10-inch mirror-display design — completely clears the windshield
+✅ Pros- 10-inch mirror-display design helps keep the windshield clear

-- Marketed and fitted specifically for the GR Supra and GR86
+- Marketed for the GR Supra and GR86

-- Anti-glare lens and WDR processor for mixed-lighting performance
+- Anti-glare lens and WDR processor for mixed-lighting conditions

 - Night vision included

-- Storage card not included — additional purchase required
+- Storage card not included according to the provided article details

 - No GPS or WiFi app connectivity specified

-Editor’s Verdict: If the mirror-display format appeals to you, this is the most purpose-built option for the GR Supra/GR86 in that form factor.
-Just budget an extra $10–15 for a microSD card.
+Editor’s Verdict: If the mirror-display format appeals to you, this is the most purpose-built option in that form factor for the GR Supra and GR86.
+Just confirm storage requirements before checkout so you can record immediately after installation.

 - Video Resolution:1080P HD